 The Internet of Things (IoT) refers to a vast and growing network of physical devices embedded with sensors, software, and network connectivity, enabling them to collect, share, and act on data via the Internet.

-- These “smart” devices can range from everyday household appliances to industrial machines, and they are capable of interacting with one another and with users—without requiring human intervention.
+Thank you for reading this post, don't forget to subscribe!- These “smart” devices can range from everyday household appliances to industrial machines, and they are capable of interacting with one another and with users—without requiring human intervention.

 - The goal of IoT is to create a smarter, more efficient world by enabling real-time monitoring, automation, and data-driven decision-making across various domains.